RHS Growing Guides

 Choosing

+There are numerous varieties of swede to choose from, forming large, rounded roots, usually with a purple top and creamy-white base, and pale yellow flesh.
 Sowing times vary, so check seed packets.
-F1 hybrid varieties tend to produce more vigorous plants and a reliable, consistent crop.
-Some varieties keep better than others, so if you’re planning on harvesting right through winter, choose a variety that won’t turn woody and stores well.
-Many varieties are resistant to clubroot disease and powdery mildew
+Some varieties keep better than others, so if you’re planning on harvesting right through winter, choose one that won’t turn woody and will store well.
+Many varieties have good resistance to club root and powdery mildew.

 What and where to buy

-Swede seeds are widely available in garden centres and from online seed suppliers.
+Swede seeds are readily available in garden centres and from online seed suppliers.

 Recommended Varieties